Optimization Hyper-parameter Laws for Large Language Models: Generalized Opt-Law across Scales

-It is important to note that whether training diverges is not solely determined by $\eta_L$; the duration of the warmup phase also plays a significant role.
-Building on these insights, we propose evaluating the ratio of the integral during the effective warmup phase (where LR is below $\eta_L$) to the integral during the phase where LR exceeds $\eta_L$.
-This ratio serves as a criterion for predicting whether a given combination of hyper-parameters will lead to training divergence.
-For instance, in a linear warmup and cooldown schedule (as shown in Fig.~\ref{fig:criterion}), we check whether the area ratio $S_1/S_2$ exceeds 1 to predict training success.
-Specifically, we define: where $S$ is the iteration number, $N$ is the model size, $a_1$ is the number of warmup steps, and $\hat{c}_1 > 0$, $\hat{c}_2 > 0$, $\hat{c}_3 > 0$, $\hat{\alpha}_1 > 0$, and $\hat{\alpha}_2 > 0$ are data-driven parameters.
-Similar to the \abbr{} approach, these parameters are estimated by fitting the real data presented in Fig.~\ref{fig:MoE-Loss}, with the fitted values provided in Appendix Sec.~\ref{sec:add-res}.
+The area comparison motivates the functional form of $R$, while the coefficient $\hat{c}_3$ calibrates the decision boundary to $R = 1$.
+Empirically, warmup stabilizes training more effectively than above-threshold exposure destabilizes it, so the fitted boundary lies far from the equal-area point.
 We find that if $R(\eta_{\max}, a_1, N, S) > 1$, indicating that the time spent above $\eta_L$ is too long relative to the effective warmup duration, training is likely to fail.
 Conversely, if $R(\eta_{\max}, a_1, N, S) < 1$, the chosen hyper-parameters are unlikely to cause divergence.
 In Eqn.~\eqref{eq:criterion}, $\eta_L$ is inversely related to model size and directly proportional to data size, implying that larger models require lower peak LRs, while larger datasets may permit a higher peak LR.
-This observation aligns with established practices in training modern LLMs, such as LLaMAs~\citep{dubey2024llama}.
+This is consistent with established practices in training modern LLMs, such as LLaMAs~\citep{dubey2024llama}.

 As shown in Fig.~\ref{fig:loss-fit}, the $R(\eta_{\max}, a_1, N, S)$ metric effectively predicts training outcomes across various data sizes, model sizes, and hyper-parameter combinations.
-In the figure, we do not directly report the $R$ values; instead, for scenarios where $R > 1$, which indicates a high likelihood of training divergence, we assign a fixed value of 7.
-This assignment clearly marks cases expected to fail, facilitating a clear distinction between successful and divergent training outcomes.
-The $100\%$ prediction accuracy observed in Fig.~\ref{fig:loss-fit} is not a result of overfitting, as only two-thirds of the grid data points were used for parameter fitting, with the remaining one-third reserved for validation.
-Notably, the metric $R$ consistently predicts training divergence regardless of whether the data was used for fitting or validation.
+In the figure, for scenarios where $R > 1$, we assign a fixed sentinel value of 7 to mark expected divergence.